 Hostile Environment – An environment created through conduct that is so severe, pervasive, or persistent that it interferes with or limits a person’s ability to participate in or benefit from Boise State’s programs and services.
 The more severe the conduct, the less need there is to show a repetitive series of incidents to prove a hostile environment, particularly if the harassment is physical.
 A single or isolated incident of sex or gender-based harassment or discrimination may create a hostile environment if the incident is sufficiently severe.

-Sexual Harassment – Harassment on the basis of sex or gender includes, but is not limited to:
+Sexual Harassment – Unwanted conduct on the basis of sex, sexual orientation, gender or gender identity, whether actual or perceived.
+This includes, but is not limited to:

-- an attempt to coerce an unwilling person into a sexual relationship;
+- Attempting to coerce an unwilling person into a sexual relationship;

-- to repeatedly subject a person to unwelcome sexual attention, unwanted comments, or communications or jokes of a sexual nature or about their sexual experiences or orientation;
+- Repeatedly subject a person to unwelcome sexual attention, unwanted comments, or communications or jokes of a sexual nature or about their sexual experiences or orientation;

-- to punish a refusal to comply with a sexual request;
+- Punishing a refusal to comply with a sexual request;

-- to condition a benefit on submitting to sexual advances;
+- Conditioning a benefit on submitting to sexual advances;

-- bullying someone on the basis of sex or gender including for exhibiting what is perceived as a stereotypical characteristic for their sex or for failing to conform to stereotypical notions of masculinity and femininity, including repeated use of degrading words, gestures, or sounds to describe a person.
+- Bullying someone on the basis of sex or gender.
+This includes bullying someone for exhibiting what is perceived as a stereotypical characteristic for their sex, or for failing to conform to stereotypical notions of masculinity and femininity.
+This may include repeated use of degrading words, gestures, or sounds to describe a person.